Nau Mai, Haere Mai,

 - Let reception know if you think you may require a longer appointment time.
-Eg more than one person attending, multiple problems, Immigration Medicals, or specific procedures that have been previously discussed with your doctor.
+Eg more than one person attending, multiple problems, medicals, or specific procedures that have been previously discussed with your doctor.

 - Reception may ask for some information for the doctor to help streamline your care.